TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 	<a href="?p=smrtwatr">SMRT WATR</a>
 </div>

-## I designed an interface to show only the important information.
+## An interface showing the important information, no matter where you are.

 ### People were never quite sure if things were set up properly before traveling abroad.
 This made them uneasy and unsure whether to trust the product.